DataFire/Integrations/integrations/generated/google_storage/README.md

   * website `object`: The bucket's website configuration, controlling how the service behaves when accessing bucket contents as a web site.
 See the Static Website Examples for more information.
     * mainPageSuffix `string`: If the requested object path is missing, the service will ensure the path has a trailing '/', append this suffix, and attempt to retrieve the resulting object.
 This allows the creation of index.html objects to represent directory pages.
     * notFoundPage `string`: If the requested object path is missing, and any mainPageSuffix object is missing, if applicable, the service will return the named object from this bucket as the content for a 404 Not Found result.
+  * zoneAffinity `array`: The zone or zones from which the bucket is intended to use zonal quota.
+Requests for data from outside the specified affinities are still allowed but won't be able to use zonal quota.
+The zone or zones need to be within the bucket location otherwise the requests will fail with a 400 Bad Request response.
+    * items `string`

 ### BucketAccessControl
 * BucketAccessControl `object`: An access-control entry.